grayson-arendt/Lunabotics-2024/README.md

 ```
 ## Setup Permissions and CTRE Phoenix Library

-The sllidar_ros2 package needs to access /dev/ttyUSB0 and /dev/ttyUSB1 (using both lidars).
+The rplidar_ros package needs to access /dev/ttyUSB0 and /dev/ttyUSB1 (using both lidars).
 While you can run `sudo chmod +x 777 /dev/ttyUSB0` for example, it would need to be ran each time on startup.
 To fix this, run the command below and restart the computer.

 ```bash
 sudo usermod -a -G dialout $USER